+We show that the converse of~\cite[Theorem 4.2]{Bajpai2019} is true, in part $(a)$ of the theorem above.
+Our approach diverges, opting for a simpler method that circumvents the necessity of explicitly deriving the eigenbasis.
+Instead, we prove that a certain power of $\widetilde{\rho}(t_{\cu})$ adopts a block diagonal structure, with at least one block remaining nondiagonalizable.

+Yet, using the methodology outlined in~\cite{Bajpai2019}, we carry on the task of writing down the eigenvalues of $\widetilde{\rho}(t_{\cu})$ and explicitly compute their multiplicities, in Lemma~\ref{cor:eigenvalues}.
+Although part $(a)$ of Theorem~\ref{thm:main} could theoretically be derived from Lemma~\ref{cor:eigenvalues}, we leverage this stronger outcome to facilitate the explicit derivation of the Fourier coefficients of the lift, as presented later in Theorem~\ref{thm:relation}.

-The first author~\cite{Bajpai2019} showed that if all of the $\rho(t_{i})$ are diagonalizable, then $\widetilde{\rho}(t_{\cu})$ is also diagonalizable.
-In part (a) of the theorem above, we are showing that the converse is true.
-For any even integer $k,$ it has been shown in~\cite[Page 8]{Bajpai2019} that there exists a bijection between the set all admissible vvaf of weight $k$ associated to $\rho$ and the set of all admissible vvaf associated to $\widetilde{\rho}$ of weight $k.$ In this article, we shall define this isomorphism as a lift, and work with this.
+For any even integer $k,$ it has been shown in~\cite{Bajpai2019} that there exists a bijection between the set of all admissible vvaf of weight $k$ associated to $\rho$ and the set of all admissible vvaf associated to $\widetilde{\rho}$ of weight $k.$ In this article, we shall define this isomorphism as a lift and work with this.
 Furthermore, we also have an analogous isomorphism for the logarithmic vector-valued automorphic forms, and we note this in Proposition~\ref{prop:isomorphism}.

 As a consequence of the lifting result for admissible vector-valued automorphic forms, the first author showed the existence of weakly holomorphic admissible vector-valued automorphic forms.
-In the same spirit, we shall discuss about the existence of weakly holomorphic logarithmic vector-valued automorphic forms in the form of Proposition~\ref{prop:existence} and Corollary~\ref{cor:existence}.
-There are some technical issues arising in this process, and we address them in Sections~\ref{sec:lift} and~\ref{sec:exist}.
+In the same spirit, we shall discuss the existence of weakly holomorphic logarithmic vector-valued automorphic forms in the form of Proposition~\ref{prop:existence} and Corollary~\ref{cor:existence}.
+Some technical issues are arising in this process, and we address them in Sections~\ref{sec:lift} and~\ref{sec:exist}.